opensearch-project/documentation-website/_benchmark/creating-custom-workloads.md

     }
     ```

-4. With all the workload files created, verify the workload runs by executing a test.
+4. For all the workload files created, verify that the workload is functional by running a test.
 To verify the workload, run the following command, replacing `--workload-path` with a path to your workload directory:

     ```
     opensearch-benchmark list workloads --workload-path=</path/to/workload/>